e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 * add editable text
 * use different components on a slide

- As a result you will have presentation with images, eWizard components and animation withing slides.
+ As a result, you will have a presentation with images, eWizard components, and animation within slides.
 As this is a brief tutorial, all advanced functionalities will be described further.

 ## Presentation creation